jebradshaw/EW309_FY23_Turret_Nucleo/README.md

  ![Schematic](https://user-images.githubusercontent.com/5246863/210096393-63ad9af6-b74b-4e90-86b4-8053dc039929.PNG)
 Electrical schematic above

-  The example program provided was done in the Arduino IDE - 20221216_EW309_Turret_Nucleo_L432KC_BNO055_MotConL298_PID.ino
+  The example program provided was done in the Arduino IDE - 20230119_EW309_NucleoL432KC_JoesTest.ino Nucleo can be reprogrammed without compilation by dragging the .bin file to the Nucleo drive

   The PCB and Schematic files are also provided and were done using Express PCB Plus